Introduction

 - Vitamins A, B, C and E (carrots, sweet potatoes, green veggies, bananas, beans, tomatoes, strawberries, cereal and grains)

-- High-fat foods (avocado, full-fat yoghurt, full-fat cottage cheese, full-fat hard cheese, cook with olive oil or butter)
+- Healthy fats (avocado, full-fat yoghurt, full-fat cottage cheese, full-fat hard cheese, cook with olive oil or butter)

 - Iron (meat, egg yolks, wheat germ, whole grain bread and cereal, cooked dried peas and legumes)